More Than 130 Kidnapped Nigerian Schoolchildren Released - UrduPoint

 The mass abduction in Kuriga, Kaduna state on March 7 was one of the biggest attacks on a school in years and sparked a national outcry over insecurity.

-The army said the hostages were freed in the early hours during a rescue operation.
+The army said the hostages were freed in the early hours during a rescue operation but did not provide details.

-Spokesman Major General Edward Buba shared photos of children wearing dust-coated uniforms in buses.
+Spokesman Major General Edward Buba shared photos of children wearing dust-covered uniforms in buses.

 Discrepancies between the number of people kidnapped and released are common in Nigeria due to unclear early reports and the return of those who go missing while fleeing attacks.